 Know about your customers.

 Reduce support time by building a profile for each customer, including information about any prior interactions.
 Agents can use it as a cheat sheet if the customer reaches out, providing immediate attention to the issue and addressing it in a more efficient and personal way.

 How can you label a case that’s both urgent and high priority — for example, from a VIP customer?
-Create work “queues” or folders to help you organise your cases into categories.
-Add notes for your team like “more info”; or “call back”
+Create work “queues” or folders to help you organize your cases into categories.
+Add notes for your team like “more info” or “call back”

 Teamwork Makes the Dream Work